 - Extreme isolation

-How to Talk About Mental Health With a Loved One
+2. Talk About Mental Health

 Knowing what to say and how to say it can be difficult.
 After all, you want to help, not cause further problems or push your loved one away.
-One of the most important elements in conversations about mental health is compassion.6 This involves openness and a willingness to listen without judging or criticizing.
+One of the most important elements in conversations about mental health is compassion.4 This involves openness and a willingness to listen without judging or criticizing.

-It helps to see your loved one as a whole person, not just as their illness or symptoms to avoid, which can inadvertently convey that you think they’re broken and need to be fixed.7 When you approach your loved one with empathy and patience, you’re likely to build trust and encourage them to open up.
+It helps to see your loved one as a whole person, not just as their illness or symptoms to avoid, which can inadvertently convey that you think they’re broken and need to be fixed.5 When you approach your loved one with empathy and patience, you’re likely to build trust and encourage them to open up.

 - Be intentional about timing, avoiding times when your loved one is tired or frustrated